Free Enterprise Fund v. Public Company Accounting Oversight Board: Facts

 The Public Company Accounting Oversight Board was created as part of a series of accounting reforms in the Sarbanes–Oxley Act of 2002.
 It is composed of five members appointed to five-year staggered terms by the Securities and Exchange Commission.
 Because the Board was created as a private nonprofit organization, "Board members and employees are not considered government 'officer[s] or employee[s]' for statutory purposes."
 Every accounting firm that audits public companies under the securities laws must register with the Board, pay it an annual fee, and comply with its rules and oversight, among other things.

 In February 2006, the Free Enterprise Fund and Beckstead and Watts, LLP (a small Nevada-based accounting firm) filed a lawsuit in federal court challenging the constitutionality of the PCAOB under the Appointments Clause of the U.S. Constitution and the vesting clauses establishing the separation of powers.
 On August 22, 2008, the U.S. Court of Appeals for the District of Columbia Circuit upheld the PCAOB as constitutional.
 Then-Judge Brett Kavanaugh dissented from that opinion.

-Decision
+Supreme Court

 Opinion of the Court

-On June 28, 2010, in a five-justice majority opinion written by Chief Justice John G. Roberts, the Supreme Court found the appointment provisions of the Act to be constitutional, but struck down the for-cause removal provision.
+On June 28, 2010, in a majority opinion written by Chief Justice John G. Roberts, a divided Supreme Court found the appointment provisions of the Act to be constitutional, but struck down the for-cause removal provision.
 Roberts first cited the Decision of 1789 as demonstrating the First Congress overwhelmingly believed that "the executive power included a power to oversee executive officers through removal."
 He then effectively revived Myers v.
 United States as precedent by citing it as an reaffirmation of "the principle that Article II confers on the President 'the general administrative control of those executing the laws."